hhwhhw204/WGMap/README.md

 ``python semi_trans_ecancer_predict.py -m predict -t prad``

-# extract pancan fea
-echo "We provide the coding omic features of mutation, CNV, and gene expression.As the file is too large to upload, please refer to the paper data website to download the original dataset."
+We provide the coding omic features of mutation, CNV, and gene expression.As the file is too large to upload, please refer to the paper data website to download the original dataset:

 ``cd /extract_fea/coding``